raylau1/mocha/README.md

 build/lowrisc_mocha_top_chip_system_0/sim-verilator/Vtop_chip_verilator -t -E build/sw/device/examples/hello_world/hello_world
 ```

+One specific feature of our simulator is that you can exit the simulation by using the following magic string:
+`Safe to exit simulator.\xd8\xaf\xfb\xa0\xc7\xe1\xa9\xd7`

 ### Build FPGA bitstream

 Make sure vivado is on your path, then run:
 ```sh
 # Generate vmem file to preload into SRAM